joshpwille/APPA-3D/README.md

 Update the function's version number and document the change in the README.md.

 The file Test_1.ipymb is a modified version of reward and action planning.

-DanielThomason
+The file architecture_examles.ipynb is the most updated version of the project.  - J Wille